-Tussey Mountain is a spring hawkwatch focusing on Golden Eagles, the lesser known cousin of our national bird, the Bald Eagle.
-Primarily a bird of the mountains and foothills of western North America, a small population of golden eagles breeds in remote areas of northeastern Canada and migrates south to spend the winter in the U.S. These birds are most often seen in Pennsylvania during late October and November at well-known hawkwatching meccas like Hawk Mountain Sanctuary and PA Audubon's Waggoner's Gap near Carlisle.
-However, very little was known about the spring migration route until we started coverage at Tussey Mountain in the mid-1990s and discovered great spring flights of golden eagles as well as other raptors.
-Full-time spring coverage since 2001 has shown that Tussey consistently has the highest numbers of migrating golden eagles in the eastern U.S.
+Tussey Mountain is a spring hawkwatch focusing on Golden Eagles.
+Primarily a bird of the mountains and foothills of western North America, a small population of a few thousand Golden Eagles breeds in remote areas of northeastern Canada and migrates south to spend the winter in the eastern U.S. These birds had been counted on fall migration in Pennsylvania for many years, at well-known hawkwatching sites like Hawk Mountain Sanctuary and Waggoner's Gap.
+However, very few are seen at these sites in spring.
+Monitoring since the mid-1990s has shown that Tussey Mountain consistently has the highest counts of Golden Eagles in spring in the Appalachian region.

 The Tussey Mountain Spring Hawkwatch is directed by Nick Bolgiano and Jon Kauffman.
 Official counter for 2024 is Andrew Bechdel.
 Our sponsor is the Shavers Creek Environmental Center, and we are funded through grants (sometimes), the generosity of individual donors, and partnership with the State College Bird Club.

 The best time to see golden eagles is typically during the first three weeks of March, but the biggest flights are highly dependent on weather conditions.
 Be sure to bring plenty of layers because weather can be highly variable (brutal to balmy) on the ridgetop - see image at left.
 If you need a break, head down to Shaver's Creek to warm up!
 There are no facilities (other than lots of trees) at the site.